 Bay Animal Hospital

-Bay Animal Hospital is one of the oldest veterinarian hospitals in Los Angeles.
+Bay Animal Hospital is one of the oldest veterinary hospitals in Los Angeles.
 Located in Manhattan Beach, Bay Animal Hospital has been in business for over 30 years.
 This is one of the largest practitioners in the Los Angeles area, with 8 veterinarians, each with their own specialty, supported by 40 different employees.
 All vet services can be offered by the Bay Animal Hospital.
 It even has its own in-house laboratory and extensive diagnostic equipment that other vets can only dream of.

 Bixby Animal Clinic